lucascvidal/tax-automation/README.md

 ## Executing the scripts

-First of all, create a .env file and fill the GOV_USERNAME and GOV_PASSWORD variables in it.
+First of all, you need to authenticate in Gov.br and then capture the cookies to be used within cucumber.
+This has to be done because of captchas present into the authentication flow.
+I'm using the J2 Cookies chrome extension to export cookies in JSON format.
+Place the cookies into tmp/cookies.json file, and also place the statement to be used as source for the transaction details in tmp/statement.pdf.
 Then you can run the scripts by typing `cucumber` at the project's root directory.
-Just follow the instructions that pop up in the terminal and it'll be ok.